Ayush-man-19/Chatbot/README.md

 # Chatbot
-JavaScript based chatbot with Heart feature
+JavaScript based chatbot with timestamp and smooth scrolling and collapsible features